djplaner/blog/docs/2006/12/16/adoption-of-innovations-and-the-not-invented-here-syndrome/index.md

 ---
-title: Adoption of innovations and the &quot;not invented here&quot; syndrome
+title: Adoption of innovations and the \"not invented here\" syndrome
 date: 2006-12-16 12:46:34+10:00
 categories: ['elearning', 'herding-cats', 'react']
 type: post